I like the saying, “Failing to prepare is preparing to fail.”

 I could give you tactics all day, but if I encourage you to dig for an answer or a solution...you'll remember it forever.
 That's part of the "magic" of social skills coaching.

-6. A social skills coach will help you identify and overcome blind spots
+6. A interpersonal communication coach will help you identify and overcome blind spots

 To use a sports metaphor: even league MVPs have parts of their games that they are just not good at.
 (Cough...Shaq's free throws...cough)

-Even as you become a social skills MVP, there will be some situations that still make you feel very uncomfortable even if you’re otherwise pretty confident.
+Even as you become a communication skills MVP, there will be some situations that still make you feel very uncomfortable even if you’re otherwise pretty confident.

 Realizing which situations still make you nervous is easy, but understanding why they make you nervous is much more difficult.